 4 Commons Questions about Testicular Cancer

 Testicular cancer only occurs in about 1 out of 250 men; however, it is the most common type of cancer in younger men.
-April is Testicular Cancer Awareness Month, and we are answering some common questions related to testicular cancer.
+Kasey Morrison, MD, an urologist with Adventist HealthCare answers common questions related to testicular cancer.

 WHAT CAUSES TESTICULAR CANCER?